 Having friends over?
 Why not impress them with a homemade tempura medley and this divine dipping sauce.
 Tempura is a Japanese dish where vegetables and seafood are covered in a cold batter and deep fried quickly.

-- 100g Sea Cuisine Raw Prawn Cutlets, thawed and patted dried with kitchen towel
+- 100g raw prawn cutlets, thawed and patted dried with kitchen towel (we love Sea Cuisine)

 - ½ bag of organic tenderstem broccoli

 - ¼ small organic pumpkin, peeled and in thin slices, lightly steamed

 - Avocado oil or Chantal Organics Coconut Oil, for deep frying